Zebra’s Cause Of Death On Indiana Farm During Extreme Cold Was An Accident

 — Ian Elliott (@IanElliott16) January 30, 2019

-“How about we stop keeping exotic animals in cold weather climates?!”
-One Twitter user exclaimed before encouraging the Hoosier state to “do better.”
+“How about we stop keeping exotic animals in cold weather climates?!” one Twitter user exclaimed before encouraging the Hoosier state to “do better.”

-Temperatures in Delphi – near the Indiana farm where the tragedy occur – remain below zero.
+Temperatures in Delphi – near the Indiana farm where the tragedy occurred – remain below zero.